 - What will we see when we see you?
 Choose a place with something in the background that reflects who you are

 - Choose a private space.
 Close doors if possible and eliminate external noises that the group will be able to hear in your background

 - Try to find a light source on your face instead of sitting in a backlit area so the group can see you

-- Many of us are sharing space with our families or roommates, so let them know about the meeting and ask to not be interrupted during your dedicated time
+- Tell people who share your physical space about the workshop and ask to not be interrupted during your dedicated time

-- Take care of food, drink, and any nourishment that you need; go to the bathroom beforehand
+- Take care of food, drink, and any nourishment that you need

 Feel free to add additional items to this list if you feel it helps you create a dedicated time and space for your meeting.
 Please post your thoughts and comments below.